ashivadi/btp-gen-ai-hub-sdk-samples/docs/setup-ai-core-genaihub/1-setup-aicore-extended-service-plan.md

     ![](images/7_aic_boo_finished.png)

-8. In your Subaccount navigate to "Services" --> "Instances and Subscriptions" you can see the newly created SAP AI Core Instance with Service Plan "Standard" and the new Cloud Foundry Environment.
+8. In your Subaccount navigate to "Services" --> "Instances and Subscriptions" you can see the newly created SAP AI Core Instance with Service Plan "Extended" and the new Cloud Foundry Environment.

     ![](images/8_aic_result.png)